jonvnadelberg/slsa/docs/spec/v1.0/levels.md

 though this may be easy to perform.
 Deters unsophisticated adversaries or those who face legal or financial risk.

-In practice, this means that builds run on a hosted service that generates and signs the provenance.
+In practice, builds run on a hosted service that generates and signs the provenance.

 <dt>Intended for<dd>